-- a) would not be detrimental to the interests of the majority of the beneficiaries of the medical scheme, or medical schemes concerned; and - b) would not render any of the medical schemes concerned which will continue to exits if the proposed exposition is completed, unable to meet the requirements of this Act or to remain in a sound financial condition, or, in the case of a medical scheme which is not in the sound financial condition, to attain such a condition within a period of time deemed by the Registrar to be satisfactory."
+- a) Would not be detrimental to the interests of the majority of the beneficiaries of the medical scheme, or medical schemes concerned; and - b) would not render any of the medical schemes concerned which will continue to exist if the proposed exposition is completed, unable to meet the requirements of this Act or to remain in a sound financial condition, or, in the case of a medical scheme which is not in the sound financial condition, to attain such a condition within a period of time deemed by the Registrar to be satisfactory."

-A medical scheme or any other party should deposit the following information with the Registrar with regards to any amalgamation or transfer of business:
+A medical scheme should submit the following information to the Registrar in respect of any amalgamation or transfer of business:

-- A copy of the exposition of the proposed transaction. - A copy of every actuarial or other statement taken into account for the purpose of the proposed transaction. - The particulars of the voting at any meeting of its members at which the proposed transaction was considered. - Any additional information as the Registrar may require.
+- A copy of the exposition of the proposed transaction; - A copy of every actuarial or other statement taken into account for the purpose of the proposed transaction; - The particulars of any voting of its members in which the proposed transaction was considered; - Any other agreements between the two amalgamating schemes e.g. Memorandum of understanding (MOU); and - Any additional information as the Registrar may require.